Explore the Art of Indic Origin

 OUR STORY

 Deepak Shimkhada’s passion for photography began in his youth.
-During high school, his older brother gifted him a box camera, sparking his interest in black-and-white photography.
-Over time, his collection of photographs grew.
-In the 1970s, as color photography became more accessible, he transitioned to a 35mm SLR camera, capturing vivid color images.
+In high school, his older brother gave him a box camera, sparking his interest in black-and-white photography.
+As his passion grew, he transitioned to a 35mm SLR camera in the 1970s, capturing vibrant color images.
+His collection spans decades, from the 1950s to 2013, and is categorized into two main groups:

 1. Environmental Photography: Images of people, and landscapes.